-Migmatites of unit pPfog1 are generally stromatic, consisting of at least 50% leucosome forming white and undulating centimetric bands.
+Migmatites of unit pPfog1 comprise stromatic metatexite and raft-textured diatexite.
+In the metatexite, the leucosome forms leucocratic and undulating centimetric bands.
 This leucosome is mostly tonalitic but can be locally granitic or granodioritic.
-Migmatites contain many decimeter to decameter-wide gneiss rafts of varying composition, similar to those of the Kangiqsualujjuaq Complex.
+The diatexite contains many decimeter to decameter-wide gneiss rafts of variable composition, similar to those of the Kangiqsualujjuaq Complex.
 The variation in the leucosome composition appears to be related to the composition of the gneiss affected by partial melting.
-The neosome, regardless of its composition, is whitish to light grey and contains between 10 and 30% biotite ± hornblende schlierens.
-The proportion of felsic minerals also varies significantly.
-Quartz, in large anhedral zones and with undulatory or subgrain extinction, accounts for between 20 and 30% of the rock, while K-feldspar accounts for between 0 and 50% (but usually less than 6%).
-Quartz also forms small rounded grains.
-Under the microscope, the rock has variable grain size with large grains of igneous origin alternating with finer-grained recrystallized clusters or bands.
-Schlierenss also include a significant amount of accessory minerals consisting, in order of importance, of epidote (<2%), apatite (<1%), sphene, zircon (as inclusions in biotite), opaque minerals and muscovite.
-Allanite cores are regularly observed within epidote (pistachite and zoisite).
-Alteration minerals such as chlorite, sericite and carbonates are locally observed.
+The neosome, regardless of its composition, is whitish to light grey and contains between 10 and 30% biotite ± hornblende schlieren.
+The proportion of quartzofeldspathic minerals also varies significantly.
+Quartz is in the form of large anhedral zones with undulatory extinction or subgrains.
+It makes up 20-30% of the rock, while potassium feldspar makes up 0-50% of the rock (usually <6%).
+Quartz also forms small, rounded grains.
+Microscopically, the rock has a variable grain size with large grains of igneous origin alternating with finer-grained recrystallized clusters or bands.
+The schlieren also include a significant percentage of accessory minerals consisting, in order of importance, of epidote (<2%), apatite (<1%), sphene, zircon (as inclusions in biotite), opaque minerals, and muscovite.
+Allanite cores are widely observed within the epidote (pistachite and zoisite).
+Altered minerals such as chlorite, sericite and carbonates are locally present.

-Unit pPfog2 consists of massive to foliated tonalite and white granite, with foliation being mainly due to the alignment of biotite ± hornblende schlierens (~5% mafic minerals).
-It contains up to 15% centimetric to decimetric enclaves of gneiss of the Kangiqsualujjuaq Complex, migmatites of unit pPfog1, and gabbro and gabbronorite of the Nuvulialuk Suite (pPnuv).
-Most of these enclaves show deformation prior to emplacement of the intrusive rock.
+Unit pPfog2 consists of massive to foliated tonalite and white granite.
+The foliation is mainly due to the alignment of biotite ± hornblende schlieren (~5% ferromagnesian minerals).
+This unit contains up to 15% centimetric to decimetric enclaves of gneiss of the Kangiqsualujjuaq Complex, migmatites of unit pPfog1, and gabbro and gabbronorite of the Nuvulialuk Suite (pPnuv).
+Most of these enclaves show deformation prior to the emplacement of the intrusive rock.
 Unit pPfog2 also contains irregular, decimetric to decametric clusters and pockets of whitish pegmatite in diffuse contact.
 Grain size is heterogeneous and clusters of fine to coarse grains are observed.
-The distribution of minerals is often uneven, forming large monomineralic zones.
-Reactional textures at grain contacts, as well as antiperthitic and myrmekitic textures are frequently observed in thin section.
+In thin section, the distribution of the minerals is commonly uneven, forming large monomineralic zones.
+Reactional microtextures at grain contacts, as well as antiperthitic and myrmekitic textures are abundantly observed.
 Quartz (30-35%) is anhedral and has a strong undulatory extinction.
 Minor accessory minerals are muscovite (1-3%), opaque minerals, sphene, epidote and zircon.

-Fougeraye Complex 2a (pPfog2a): Heterogeneous Tonalite and Granite Rich in Biotite Schlierens
+Fougeraye Complex 2a (pPfog2a): Heterogeneous tonalite and anatectic granite with biotite schlieren

 Does not apply.